Yes! Guar gum is vegan, as it contains no animal derived ingredients.

-Disclaimer: This post is not providing personal medical advice.
+Disclaimer: This post is not providing personal medical or dietary advice.
 Always talk to your doctor before adding a supplement or making major dietary changes.
 See our Disclaimers for more details.

 What Is Guar Gum?

-Guar gum is type of fiber that is mainly composed of two polysaccharides (meaning many sugars), galactose and mannose.
-These sugars have the ability to react with water, forming a strong hydrogen bond, and producing a gum or gel like texture.
+Guar gum is type of fiber that is mainly composed of two polysaccharides (meaning many sugars): galactose and mannose.
+These sugars have the ability to react with water, forming a strong hydrogen bond, and producing a gum or gel like texture(1).

 You may have observed this change in appearance when you combine the powder with a room temperature or cold liquid, and it becomes gel or gummy like -hence the name guar “gum!”

-Well, in the food industry, guar gum is often found as a food additive, for uses such as stabilizing or binding.
-For example, guar gum in almond milk may help prevent the separation of the other ingredients, so you aren’t just tasting almonds or water in each sip.
+That’s what makes it particularly useful in the food industry, where it’s often added as stabilizer, binding agent and food additive.
+For example, guar gum in almond milk may help prevent the separation of the other ingredients-so you aren’t just taste almonds or water in each sip.

-Here’s some examples of food items that may contain guar gum in the ingredients list:
+Here’s some examples of food items that may contain guar gum as an additive: